 Tongariro Northern Circuit

-From the desert like plateau, through alpine herb fields and lush forests, to tranquil alpine lakes, the Tongariro Northern Circuit showcases just about everything that Central North Island wilderness can offer.
+From the desert-like plateau, through alpine herb fields and lush forests to tranquil alpine lakes, the Tongariro Northern Circuit showcases just about everything that the Central North Island's wilderness can offer.

 Overnighting in huts on the way, the Tongariro Northern Circuit can be walked over two to four days in either direction.
 The track is well marked and signposted, but some sections may be steep, rough or muddy.
 For inexperienced hikers, you can easily employ the services of an experienced guide, they can let you know of the pitfalls of the track and give valuable local insight into the historical and natural features of the area.

 For more information about the trail sections and to book your huts, check out the Department of Conservation's website.